ssorj/quiver/README.md

 ### quiver

+`quiver` is the main entry point.
+It sends and receives AMQP messages as fast as it can.
+When the requested transfers are done, it reports the throughput and latency of the overall set, from the first send to the last receive.

     usage: quiver [-h] [--impl NAME] [-n COUNT] [--message FILE] [--connections COUNT] [--sessions COUNT] [--links COUNT] [--server] OPERATION URL